microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 ### Animating to an offset

-In this example a custom list control with a `ScrollingView` in its control template animates the vertical offset to special values when processing the Home and End keystrokes.
+In this example a custom list control with a `ScrollView` in its control template animates the vertical offset to special values when processing the Home and End keystrokes.

 More precisely, the Home key animates to the top of the content excluding the top header and presenving the current horizontal offset.
 Thus the top header ends up being scrolled off.

 The End key similarly animates to the bottom of the content exclusing the bottom header and presenving the current horizontal offset.

-*`ScrollingView` (new)*
+*`ScrollView` (new)*

 ```csharp
 protected override void OnKeyUp(KeyRoutedEventArgs e)